Homeschool Chemistry doesn’t need to be so intimidating for parents or students.

 Let them bake with you.
 Explain why you use which ingredients.
 Let them salt the icy porch.
 Explain to them why you chose salt instead of some other material.
 Point out why things are stored a certain way in the garage to avoid combustion.
 Show them how you use chemistry every day to clean, cook, and live out your daily lives.

 Take these tips and go forward confidently.
 Homeschool chemistry doesn’t have to be a nightmare for you or your student.
 You can create a plan, and put it into action with a positive attitude - all the while knowing you’re creating the best learning path possible for your child.
 Let companies like Futuclass continue to develop solutions to help make homeschool chemistry fun and engaging.
-Subscribe to the official Futuclass newsletter to keep up to date on the latest virtual reality product developments in chemistry and STEM learning enhancements.